-The Capital One Spark Miles For Business is a very high point earner for businesses, as it earns 2 points on all purchases.
-Capital One is, for a limited time, offering a mega welcome bonus of 200,000 points after $50,000 spent on their Spark Business card (exp 01/27/2020).
+The Capital One Spark Miles For Business is a very high point earner for businesses, as it earns 2 miles on all purchases. and is offering a welcome bonus of 50,000 miles after $4,500 spent in the first three months.

 But the reason why many business owners do not like the Capital One Spark is that Capital One reports their business credit cards on your personal credit report.
 This will affect your credit utilization, which will very likely impact your personal credit score negatively.

 But, I recently came across this information which might be very helpful to many of you.

 The little loophole which will cause Capital One not to report this card to the credit bureaus is actually quite simple.
 If you can get your credit limit to be approved for $150,000 or above (after submitting financials), then the Capital One Spark card will not report on your personal credit report!